anirbanmarine/extra/content/docs/PartB/Navarch/Stress_and_Strain/Lowerthickness_BTMPlating.md

 ---
-title:"Reasons for Reduced Scantlings of Deck and Inner Bottom Plating of Oil Tankers in the Last Two Decades" type:docs
+title: "Reasons for Reduced Scantlings of Deck and Inner Bottom Plating of Oil Tankers in the Last Two Decades"
+type: docs
 ---
 # Q.3 — Reasons for Reduced Scantlings of Deck and Inner Bottom Plating of Oil Tankers in the Last Two Decades